What is a Data Management Plan?

 - what resources are required to maintain, access and preserve the data

-How do I develop a Data Management Plan?
+How do I write a Data Management Plan?